DylanMeeus/springboot_jwt_blog/_posts/2015-11-29-how-to-implement-slack-like-login-on-ios-with-auth0.markdown

 1. Go to your project's Xcode settings and enter the `capabilities` tab.
 2. Find `Associated Domains` in the list and enable it
 3. Click on the plus sign and add your Auth0's app domain.
-In my case that would be: `webcredentials:speyrott.auth0.com` (change `speyrott` for your username, the word `webcredentials` must be kept as-is).
+In my case that would be: `applinks:speyrott.auth0.com` (change `speyrott` for your username, the word `applinks` must be kept as-is).

 ![Universal Links Domains in Xcode](https://cdn.auth0.com/blog/iosmagiclink/associated-domains.png)